wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/QuickStartDemos.md

 >        "Laptop public key : ssh-rsa AAAAB3MbsHaC1Jc2EAA......8X8TGp19n root@penguin"

-4. Setup Object Storage for your account if its not already setup according to [Object Storage Setup](https://www.linode.com/docs/products/storage/object-storage/get-started/#generate-an-access-key) - make a note in your text document of the access key and the secret key for your object storage for example,
+4. Setup Object Storage for your account if its not already setup according to [Object Storage Setup](https://www.linode.com/docs/products/storage/object-storage/get-started/#generate-an-access-key) - make a note in your text document of the access key and the secret key for your object storage, for example,

 >        "Object Storage access key : PJX1HOLT157FQ9WCQ52K "